haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/solr/solr-overview.md

 ### More information about the Solr solution {#overview-solr}
 Solr runs as a standalone full-text search server in a servlet container such as Jetty (which is used by the Solr example configuration) and Tomcat.

-Solr uses the Lucene Java search {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} for full-text indexing and search.
+Solr uses the Lucene Java search {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %} for full-text indexing and search.
 Your applications interact with Solr using [HTTP POST](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.5){:target="_blank"} (in JSON, [XML](http://wiki.apache.org/solr/UpdateXmlMessages){:target="_blank"}, CSV, or binary formats) to index documents and using [HTTP GET](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.3){:target="_blank"} to retrieve search results back as [JSON](http://wiki.apache.org/solr/SolJSON?highlight=%28json%29%7C%28solr%29){:target="_blank"}, XML, or a variety of other formats (Python, Ruby, [PHP](http://wiki.apache.org/solr/SolPHP?highlight=%28php%29%7C%28solr%29){:target="_blank"}, [CSV](http://wiki.apache.org/solr/CSVResponseWriter?highlight=%28solr%29%7C%28csv%29){:target="_blank"}, binary, and so on).
 If you're a programmer, try the [Solr tutorial](https://lucene.apache.org/solr/4_10_0/tutorial.html){:target="_blank"}.
 Whether you're a programmer or not, read the [Solr FAQ](http://wiki.apache.org/solr/FAQ){:target="_blank"}.